How can we help?

 Wi-Fi Setup & Troubleshooting for Netcomm NF18

-This guide looks at exploring the Wi-Fi setup and troubleshooting steps to help boost your Wi-Fi reception for the Netcomm NF18 modem.
+This guide explores the Wi-Fi setup and troubleshooting steps to help boost your Wi-Fi reception for the Netcomm NF18 modem.

 Wireless Setup Method

 1. Login to your My Orcon.
 If you do not know your password, click the ‘Forgot Your Password’ link.

 2. Once you are logged in, select ‘My WiFi’ from the top.

 3. Enter your desired Wi-Fi network name in the 'Wireless Network Name' field and password in the 'Wireless Network Password' section.
 We recommend ensuring your password is 8 characters long with 1 capital letter and 1 number, to make it secure.